 Sasha has been using it since 2015 and loves it.
 He uses it to carry around all his cameras when we’re out sightseeing.
 I used it to go to Singapore to get my visa for Bali in order to cut down on costs.
 Learn more about the pros and cons here.

-I personally prefer to carry a laptop bag with a shoulder strap and this one is great.
-I’ve had it for 4 years now and it’s held up beautifully through our adventures in Bali, Mexico, and our first big digital nomad stint in South America.
-It’s big enough to hold my laptop, kindle, and all my online teaching supplies.
+Last year, I bought this laptop backpack and I love it!
+I used to use a bag with a shoulder strap and it held up beautifully through our adventures in Bali, Mexico, and our first big digital nomad stint in South America.
+But I find this one to be much more comfortable and easier to pack.
 I highly recommend it for anyone traveling with their computer!

 Ever since we started traveling full time, it doesn’t really make sense for me to carry around a purse.
 I’ve started using the KAVU Rope Bag in place of a purse and I absolutely love it.